Who is ARC Management Group?

 It’s best to avoid speaking to a collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay delinquent accounts, especially if they’re new, and you’re certain they’re legit.

 The most effective way to deal with ARC Management Group is to work with a credit repair professional.
 They help remove millions of negative items every year from companies like ARC Management Group, LLC on behalf of their clients.

 Will ARC Management Group, LLC sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with ARC Management Group, LLC again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.